Menu

 1. Krauma Spa

-This well-equipped geothermal spa in Reykholt is decked out with five heated pools, as well as a cold tub.
+This well-equipped geothermal spa in Reykholt is decked out with 5 heated pools, as well as a cold tub.
 The water that runs through Krauma Spa originates in Europe’s most powerful hot spring, Deildartunguhver.
-To achieve the ideal bathing temperature, it is mixed with glacial meltwater.
+The pools are mixed with glacial meltwater to create the ideal bathing temperature.

 The pools vary in shape and size to serve different functions.
 You can enjoy a gentle swim, soak in the cold bath, or – on sunny days – bask in the shallows.